 ii.
 The Company did not have any long term contract including derivative contract forwhich there were any material foreseeable losses.

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 h.
 With respect to the matter to be included in the Auditors' Report under Section197(16) of the Act in our opinion and according to the information and explanations givento us the remuneration paid by the Company to its directors during the current year is inaccordance with the provisions of Section 197 read with Schedule V to the Act.

 Annexure A to Independent Auditor's Report

-Referred to in paragraph (1) under the heading of "Report on Other Legal andRegulatory Requirements" of our report of even date to the members of Ujaas EnergyLimited on the Standalone financial statements for the year ended 31st March 2021.
+Referred to in paragraph (1) under the heading of "Report on Other Legal andRegulatory Requirements" of our report of even date to the members of Ujaas EnergyLimited on the financial statements for the year ended 31st March 2021.

 a.
 The Company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets.

 b.
 The company has a program of verification to cover all the items of fixed assets ina phased manner which in our opinion is reasonable having regard to the size of theCompany and the nature of its assets.
 Pursuant to the program certain fixed assets werephysically verified by the management during the year and no material discrepancies havebeen noticed on such verification.